Rallies in Atlanta, nation against hate after spa shootings

 A couple hundred people gathered in a separate Atlanta park and marched through the streets to join the larger rally, chanting “Stop Asian hate” and “We are what America looks like.”

-Frankie Laguna, 23, who grew up in Atlanta and now lives in Tennessee, was an organizer of that group.
-She told the crowd she was the first person in her family born in the U.S. after her mother arrived from Taiwan.
+Frankie Laguna, who’s 23 and uses the pronoun they, grew up in Atlanta and now lives in Tennessee and was an organizer of that group.
+They told the crowd they were the first person in their family born in the U.S. after their mother arrived from Taiwan.

-“I’m sick of being belittled and hypersexualized and hated for who I am, for something I can’t change,” she said as the group marched.
+“I’m sick of being belittled and hypersexualized and hated for who I am, for something I can’t change,” Laguna said as the group marched.

 Bernard Dong, a 24-year-old student from China at Georgia Tech, said he came out to the protest for the rights not just for Asians but for all minorities.
 “Many times Asian people are too silent, but times change,” he said.